viviRbi/vyNote/readme.md

 Method[] method = cls.getMethods();
 ```

-## What can you do with the Reflections API that you can’t do in normal code?
+## What can you do with the Reflections API that you canÂ’t do in normal code?
 - Check if a class had a certain method.
 IDE like Eclipse able to giving us a list of methods in a class, auto complete the field because of the reflection API
 - Dependency injection in Java depend heavily on reflection